ipums/ipums.github.io/README.md

 _Note: If you don't have Jekyll installed, please see [Instructions for Installing and Running Jekyll Locally](#install) first._

-1. Fork this repository on github.com.
-2. Clone it locally.
+1. Clone the repo locally.
-3. (Optional) Create a branch.
-Probably only necessary if you want to work on multiple posts at once.
+1. Create / checkout a new branch for this post.
 1. Navigate into the _posts directory.
 1. Create a new file in the _posts directory.
 Use the naming scheme "YYYY-MM-DD-title-of-my-post.markdown" for your new file.
 1. Create your post.
 Follow the directions for [Creating Blog Post Content](#content_reqs) below.
 1. Start your Jekyll server if you haven't already, and preview your work.
-1. When done, add your new file, commit your changes, and push to your forked repo to Github.
+1. When done, add your new file, commit your changes, and push your branch to Github.
-1. Go to the Github web interface for the forked repository, and [create a pull request](https://help.github.com/articles/creating-a-pull-request/) back to the master branch of the main repo.
+1. Go to the Github web interface for the repository, and [create a pull request](https://help.github.com/articles/creating-a-pull-request/) back to the master branch.

 #### Method 2: Online via the Github Web Interface